burakekim/burakekim.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student and Research Associate at the University of the Bundeswehr Munich, Germany, supervised by [Michael Schmitt](https://schmitt-muc.github.io/).
-Previously, I was a research assistant at [Koç University](https://www.ku.edu.tr/en) and earned my Master’s degree from [Istanbul Technical University](https://www.itu.edu.tr/en) under the supervision of [Elif Sertel](https://web.itu.edu.tr/~sertele/).
+Previously, I was a research assistant at [Koç University](https://www.ku.edu.tr/en) and received my Master’s degree from [Istanbul Technical University](https://www.itu.edu.tr/en) under the supervision of [Elif Sertel](https://web.itu.edu.tr/~sertele/).

-My research focuses on developing scalable and robust geospatial machine learning solutions for environmental conservation, sustainability, and disaster response.
+My research focuses on developing scalable and robust [geospatial] machine learning solutions for environmental conservation, sustainability, and disaster response.
 I work on methods such as out-of-distribution detection for large-scale deployment and interpretable ML for influential sample selection.

 ## News

+[**July, 2025**] I am starting my Student Researcher position at Google Research in London!

 [**December, 2024**] Our paper [Distribution Shifts at Scale: Out-of-distribution Detection in Earth Observation](https://arxiv.org/abs/2412.13394) was accepted to the EarthVision workshop at CVPR 2025.